GolatiShivaniAchary/TWSIP-DETECTION-OF-ROAD-LANE-LINE/lane line detection/LaneDetection-master/README.md

 1. Clone the repository. </br>
 2. Open the directory with Jupyter Notebook and open **[Lane Detection.ipynb]
 3. Proceed to run each cell. </br>
-4. You are free to try my pipeline on your own clips.
-The code cells present in **Clips** section will help you.